sakshi1303/DataEngineerDummy2/docs/BestPractices.md

 11. Oracle Parallel doesnot work properly.
 Instead use your own multithreading programming method to enhance the performance.

 12. Testing is key , more tests/testcases you do , better will be your performance.

+13. Do not depend on testers for testing , as a developer it will be beneficial for you if you do end to end testing so that issues do not resurface.